 Yes, that’s the talk of the town.
 Stock markets and the individual stocks which constitute the markets are all hitting the highest highs.

-Given the scenario, some investors are deeply worried (the bears), some are cautious (the investors) and the rest feel this is the biggest bull market of all time (who else but the bulls).
+Given the scenario, some investors are deeply worried (the bears), some are cautious (the investors) and the rest feel that the biggest bull market of all time has just started (who else but the bulls).

 Are the markets running up too fast?
 Are they overheated already?